alex-kampa/test_BokkyPooBahsDateTimeLibrary/README.md

 Note that the number of requests handled by the Parity node was less than 100 per second, which limits the extent of testing possible.

+## Test Result

+Code review: no issues identified

+Testing: all tests passed, no errors were found

 ## == exhaustive tests